simular-fi/simular-core/README.md

      println!("total supply: {:?}", value);
    ```

 See [uniswap](https://github.com/simular-fi/simular-core/tree/main/examples/uniswap) for an example of using a fork and snapshot to trade a pair on Uniswap.
-The example includes a snapshot that it loads state from to execute Uniswap trades.

 To run the example:
 ```sh